 CSS styling using the custom code feature

 You can also apply CSS styling directly to individual ads using the Custom Code feature in Advanced Ads Pro.
-This is useful if you want to make specific adjustments to just a few selected ads instead of setting global styles in your child theme’s style.css
+This is useful if you want to make specific adjustments to just a few select ads instead of setting global styles in your child theme’s style.css file or through the WordPress Customizer.

 To change the font size of an ad label, for example, add the following snippet to the Custom Code field of that particular ad.
-Make sure to wrap the CSS in a <style>
+Make sure to wrap the CSS in a <style> tag:

 <style>